 The Ulster Way!
 Whitepark Bay Hostel, the Giant’s Causeway, Carrick-a-Rede, Alisa Craig and Islay

 When it got cooler, we moved the party inside and Lesley was able to summon a fire using the precious little kindle we had gathered and a fire starter to light the small bucket of coal we had.
-It would have been an impossible feat really, but I heard hr chanting a spell.
+It would have been an impossible feat really, but I overheard her chanting a spell.

 Here is what you are looking at when you round the bend.
 It’s not so clear when the tide is high if there will be room to squeeze through.

 This is what you will be picking through and clambering over when the tide has pulled back from the cliffs to provide you a throughway.
-I was grateful to be wearing a pair of rugged pants and have a pair of gloves as well as sturdy shoes, but I confess to seeing a young lassie in a skirt carrying a small dog.
+I was grateful to be wearing a pair of rugged pants and have a pair of gloves as well as sturdy shoes, but I confess to seeing a young lassie in a skirt wearing skimpy sequined street sandals and carrying a small dog.
 I could not bear to turn back and see if she made it.
-(She had a companion or I would have even though I didn’t want to.)
+(She had a companion or I would have, even though I didn’t want to.)
 There are wells of seawater in pools in the rocks and sloppy seaweeds of all sorts among them.
 The shiny black rocks are especially slick.
 And the quartz especially jagged.

 Here are pictures of the hike to Carrick-a-Rede.
 Once again, you can find a proper path once you make it around the rocks at the bottom of a sheer bluff, this one to the east of the horseshoe shaped beach just below the hostel.
-Despite the signs, people swim here.
+Despite the signs, and the fact that the water is cold and the wind often fierce, people seem to delight in swimming here.
 With their small children of course.

 Even the seaweed here is bright green!
 The Emerald Isle indeed.